ppkgtmm/ppkgtmm/README.md

 # Hi there 👋🏻

-I'm Pinky and below are some facts about me

-- data engineer in proptech with around 2 years of work experience in IT industry
-- former backend developer at a software vendor startup in bangkok, thailand
-- interested in data engineering, business intelligence, automation and technology
+I am data engineer at propertyguru with ~2 years of work experience in IT industry.
+I used to develop APIs for clients of a software vendor startup in bangkok.
+My interests include data engineering, data science, automation and technology

 <br />
 <div align="center">